West Area

 NORTH AND MID-COAST DISTRICTS

-Due to fire concerns, most commercial industry timber companies have either closed their lands to access or are limited to walk in access only in the Coast Range.
-Check the Oregon Forest Industries Council website for timber company contact information.
-An exception to this is the North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA).
+Check the Oregon Forest Industries Council website for timber company contact information and changing access conditions.
+The North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA) remains open to the public.
 Weyerhaeuser land enrolled in the TMA is open to public access until IFPL 4.
 Be sure to abide by all TMA rules and "No Motor Vehicle" restrictions on specified roads.
+Last updated 1/8/25.

-Forest grouse: Season on the north coast opened Sept.
-1 and include sooty (blue) and ruffed grouse.
+Forest grouse: Season on the north coast continues through Jan.
+31, 2025, and includes sooty (blue) and ruffed grouse.
 While both species are associated with conifer forests, sooty grouse occupy the higher elevations of the coast range, especially ridge tops, while ruffed grouse are most commonly seen at mid to lower elevations of forest habitats, including riparian areas.
 Due to the wet early portion of the nesting season, we anticipate that hunting will likely be only average this year for these birds, with fewer juveniles available.

 Mountain quail: Season runs concurrently with the forest grouse season on the north coast, and hunting is likely to be average.
 The early nesting season was wet, making for poor reproduction but mountain quail readily re-nest and can pull off broods during the late summer.
 These birds are most commonly found in brushy clear-cuts, especially those with a south-facing aspect.